 Areas of Expertise: History

-Sean specialises in the history of the British Empire.
+Sean is a Senior Lecturer in History, specialising in the history of the British Empire.
 He is also a professional playwright and a regular broadcaster on radio and television.

 Previously acted as consultant for: